 Tennessee typically receives about $5,000,000 in Section 130 funds annually.
 Projects are provided a 90% federal cost share with a 10% match requirement.
 The typical cost of a Section 130 Program project to install flashing lights and gates on a two-lane road crossing is about $300,000, but can be considerably higher.
 Priority for the available funds is given to crossings with the greatest likelihood of a collision occurring.
 This is determined using an FHWA crash prediction model, which takes into consideration many factors.
 Major crash risk factors include:

 - average daily traffic on the highway

 - crash history (if any)

-The Highway-Railroad Grade Crossing Program maintains a crossing inventory database, including information about warning devices and signage, for each public crossing in Tennessee.
+The Office of Rail Engineering maintains a crossing inventory database, including information about warning devices and signage, for each public crossing in Tennessee.
 The information is used to prioritize crossings for projects and to update the national crossing inventory database maintained by the Federal Railroad Administration (FRA).
 For more information, see the FRA National Grade Crossing Inventory.

 For standards and procedures on construction of new crossings and conversion of private crossings to public crossings, see TDOT Rule1680-09-01.
-These standards and procedures are administered by TDOT’s Traffic Engineering Office.
+Please contact the Office of Rail Engineering with any questions at TDOT.RailAdmin@tn.gov